-CLEMSON, S.C. – Turfgrass management professionals can get the latest research-based information during the 2021 Clemson Cooperative Extension Service Turf School and never leave their homes.
+Once again, turfgrass management professionals can get the latest research-based information during the annual Clemson University Cooperative Extension Service Turf School and never leave their homes.

-The Turf School is an annual program designed and conducted by Clemson University scientists to help turfgrass managers overcome the technical challenges of managing grounds, lawns, recreational parks, athletic fields and sod-production facilities.
-Because of the COVID-19 pandemic, this year’s program will be held from noon to 1 p.m.
-EST, Feb.
-1-5 via Zoom.
+The Turf School is a program designed and conducted by Clemson University scientists to help turfgrass managers overcome the technical challenges of managing grounds, lawns, recreational parks, athletic fields and sod-production facilities.
+Because of the COVID-19 pandemic, this year’s program will be held from 1-2 p.m.
+EST, Jan.
+31-Feb.
+4, via Zoom.

-The 2021 program will focus on the management of turfgrass insects, diseases and weeds, turfgrass fertility best practices and how water quality influences pesticide efficacy.
+The 2022 program will focus on how irrigation water quality influences pesticide use, fertility and fertilizers, insect management, weed management and disease management.
 One topic will be covered each day.

-Cost is $50 per person, or $11 per session, and is due upon registration.
-Pesticide credits will be awarded for South Carolina and Georgia participants who attend all five sessions.
-Five South Carolina Certified Landscape Professional (SCCLP) credits also will be available for participants who attend all five sessions.
+Cost is $50 per person and is due upon registration.
+Pesticide credits will be awarded for South Carolina, North Carolina and Georgia participants who attend all five sessions.

 Get in touch and we will connect you with the author or another expert.